Patent Prosecution Highway programme between the IP5 Offices based on PCT and national work products

 Where the EPO work product contains one or more claims that are determined to be patentable/allowable, the applicant may request participation in the PPH programme at one of the IP5 partner offices, i.e. JPO, KIPO, CNIPA and the USPTO.
 The procedures and requirements for filing a request with these offices are available from their respective websites.

 the IP5 Office, i.e. JPO, KIPO, CNIPA, USPTO, also in its capacity as ISA and/or IPEA, the work product of which is used as a basis for the PPH request is referred to as Office of Earlier Examination (OEE),

 while the Office of Later Examination (OLE) refers to the office before which participation in the PPH programme is being requested, i.e. the EPO.

 A. Term for the IP5 PPH programme

-With effect from 6 January 2020 the IP5 PPH programme is extended for a period of three years ending on 5 January 2023.
-The requirements laid forth below will apply to PPH requests filed with the EPO on or after 6 January 2020.
+With effect from 6 January 2023 the PPH programme between the EPO and IP5 Offices is extended for an indefinite period.
+The requirements laid forth below will apply to PPH requests filed with the EPO on or after 6 January 2023.

 The EPO may terminate the IP5 PPH programme early if the volume of participation exceeds a manageable level, or for any other reason.
-Notice will be published if the IP5 PPH programme is terminated before 5 January 2023.
+Notice will be published if the IP5 PPH programme is terminated.